 Things you say verbally about the property will be covered, as well as the printed word, photos, plans, models, websites, etc.

-The Act does not prevent you from acting in vendors' interests by presenting property in the best light, provided what you say, or do, does not mislead the purchaser or the vendor.
+The CPRs do not prevent you from acting in vendors' interests by presenting a property in the best light, as long as what you say, or do, does not mislead the purchaser or the vendor.

 Ask vendors to sign a document confirming particulars are correct before you market a property.
 Give them a chance to amend anything that is wrong.
 This won't protect you if you print a misdescription you could have reasonably checked out for yourself, but it will minimise the risk.

-Think about all the descriptive phrases you use and ask yourself what they will mean to an average purchaser.
+Think about all the descriptive phrases you use and ask yourself what they will mean to a purchaser.

 Make it somebody's task to proofread particulars and sign to say they have done so.